opendataboardgame/game/instructions.md

 2. The **world score** on all three impact measures increases to eight.
 Everyone wins.

-3. Any player uses all the **tool cards** from their hand, and there are no more **tool cards** in their pile.
-The player who has built the most tools wins.
+3. Any player reaches 10 points based on the number of **tool cards** they have completed.

 ## Example of Play